 Access data models

 You access data models in much the same way you access saved searches.
-Data model objects appear as tables in whichever app you are using with the Splunk ODBC Driver to connect to Splunk Enterprise.
+Data model objects appear as tables in whichever app you are using with the Splunk ODBC Driver to connect to your Splunk platform instance.

 To work with data models and their objects, follow these steps: